coders-school/templates/module2/05-variadic-templates.md

 ## Perfect forwarding

 It is recommended to use `&&` and `std::forward` with variadic arguments to handle r-values and l-values correctly.
-It is so called **perfect forwarding**.
+It is so-called **perfect forwarding**.

 ```cpp
 #include <utility>